mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

 The upstream viewport-size key is disabled in IE because the port forces the AB3D2 fullscreen viewport for scaled presentation.
 Other fixed AB3D2 in-game keys keep their normal raw-key behavior in IE.

+IE supplies small platform implementations for game services that are C-backed in the Amiga/RTG path. `_Game_AddToInventory` updates the assembler inventory layout directly: shield, jetpack, and weapon item words are ORed into the player inventory, while health, fuel, and ammo words are saturated-added.
+Weapon pickup, ammo pickup, weapon cycling, and number-key weapon selection depend on this routine doing real work rather than acting as a stub.

 ## Media